villette0/M11C-Note_Taker/README.md

 ```

 ## Tasks Completed
-The JavaScript documents include:
+The Server JavaScript document includes:
-*
-*
-* Comments

-The HTML documents include:
-*
-*
-* Comments

-The CSS documents include:
-*
-* Node Modules such as Express
+* Node Modules such as Express and File System
+* Middleware, get requests, and post requests
+* Ability to add new notes if a title and message is included
+* Unique ID for each note is generated

 ## Languages
 - JavaScript